symphonyoss/ContainerJS/packages/api-specification/api/confluence.md

 })
 ```

-or it can subscribe for each window individually
+or subscribe for each window individually
 ```javascript
 someWindow.on('boundsChanged', function(bounds){

 });
 ```

-or it can iterate the windows when the layout should be saved
+or iterate the windows when the layout should be saved
 ```javascript
 ssf.windows.all.forEach(function(window){
     var boundsToSave = window.bounds;